 - Conversion information

 - App activity

 - Purchase history

 Tracking your users’ website activity and gathering information about them offers many advantages.
-One of them is helping your sales team to make sales, if yours is a B2B business.
+One of them is helping your sales team to make sales if yours is a B2B business.
 You can monitor how many times a customer has viewed a specific product or service.
 If the user has viewed it more than 3 times, then they are likely in the buying decision phase and not just the browsing phase.
 Acting at that time gives your sales team a better opportunity to close a deal.

 However, also keep in mind that not all actions created on your site are performed by humans, and not all the data you collect is going to be legit.
 Therefore, it’s recommended that you have a layer of security on your site and vet your leads with an email validator tool.
 This way you don’t let garbage data in the front door.

 4 Web Actions That Are Worthy Enough to Trigger a Behavioral Targeting Email

 Once you’ve started collecting visitor data from your ecommerce platform or website, it’s time to put that information to use in your email marketing by creating more engaging emails.
 A good engagement email has three main components.
 It is timely, personal, and action-based (or triggered).
 According to the numbers, 39% of digital marketers claim that automatically sending emails based on behavior is most effective.
 Not all things tracked are going to be important enough to justify sending an email, but, once you put some rules in place, you are going to be able to start automatically speaking to what your customer’s heart desires.
 The following actions are usually worthy of a triggered email in response: